postcss/postcss-bem-linter/README.md

   Default is `/[-_a-zA-Z0-9]+/`.
 - `selectors`: Either of the following:
-  - A single function that accepts a component name and returns a regular expression describing all valid selectors.
+  - A single function that accepts a component name and returns a regular expression describing all valid selector sequences.
-  - An object consisting of two methods, `initial` and `chainable`.
-Both methods accept a component name and return a regular expression. `initial` returns a description of valid initial selector sequences — those occurring at the beginning of a selector. `chainable` returns a description of valid chainable selector sequences — those occurring after the first sequence.
+  - An object consisting of two methods, `initial` and `combined`.
+Both methods accept a component name and return a regular expression. `initial` returns a description of valid initial selector sequences — those occurring at the beginning of a selector, before any combinators. `combined` returns a description of valid selector sequences allowed *after* combinators.
-    Two things to note: In non-strict mode, *any* chained sequences are accepted.
+    Two things to note: In non-strict mode, *any* combined sequences are accepted.
-    And if you do not specify a chainable pattern, in strict mode it is assumed that chained selectors must match the same pattern as initial selectors.
+    And if you do not specify a combined pattern, in strict mode it is assumed that combined sequences must match the same pattern as initial sequences.

 So you might call the plugin in any of the following ways: